PROTEIN BLUEBERRY MUFFINS

 There is just something about a warm muffin on an early morning.
 The warmth, the sweetness of fresh berries, the crumbling in your hand…need I say more?
 Your typical store-bought muffin can come packed with sugar, which can lead to kids crashing at school.
 I can be quick to grab a packaged muffin mix on busy mornings, so I wanted to share this quick, healthy Protein Blueberry Muffins recipe that can be a go-to!

-This is part four of 12 of my protein-packed breakfast recipes (stay tuned for each post!):
+This is part 4 of 12 of my protein-packed breakfast recipes:

 - Healthy Egg Muffins

 - Easy Yogurt Parfait Recipe

 - French Toast Roll Ups

 - Easy Breakfast Burrito Recipes

 - Protein Pancakes

 These protein blueberry muffins have a few factors that make them a healthier option than your typical store-bought muffin or home-made recipe.
 I like to use coconut oil in as much baking as I can.
 I have found that there is a little hint of a coconut flavor when using coconut oil.
 Just a smidgen.
 I personally do not care for the taste of coconut in general.
 I know, I’m weird, but it’s been this way since I was a child!
 Coconut oil does not bother me so I try to use it for just about everything, whether I’m sauteing vegetables or baking.